magento/merchdocs/src/marketing/price-rule-catalog-scheduled-changes.md

     To share a link to the store preview with your colleagues, click <span class="btn">Share</span>.
 Copy the link to the clipboard and paste it into the body of an email message.

     {:.bs-callout-info}
     An Admin user account is required to see a shared preview.
-If you have access to [create a new Admin user account]({% link system/permissions-users-all.md %}), you must create the account for a new user before the sharing.
+If you have access to [create a new Admin user account]({% link system/permissions-users-all.md %}), you must create the account for a new user before sharing.

     **Change the Scope of the Preview**